-Roles Responsibilities Environment Specialist • Ensure all MAC workers are trained in the use of this Plan. • Ensure this plan is publicly available and that it is tested annually. • Provide advice on environmental incidents to enable clean up and reporting guidance if Environment Superintendent is not available.
+Roles Responsibilities Environment Specialist Ensure all MAC workers are trained in the use of this Plan. • Ensure this plan is publicly available and that it is tested annually.
+Provide advice on environmental incidents to enable clean up and reporting guidance if Environment Superintendent is not available.
 Activate PIRMP as required and follow reporting protocols in Section 11 if Environment Superintendent is not available.
-Provide updates to Health, Safety, Environment Manager for internal communication to any Incident Management Teams (IMTs) if Environment Superintendent is not available.
-Environment Superintendent Support the Environment Specialist to ensure that the Plan is tested annually.
+Provide updates to Approvals, Land, Access, Heritage & Environment Manager for internal communication to any Incident Management Teams (IMTs) if Environment Superintendent is not available.
+Land Management and Access Specialist • Provide approval to access BHP owned off-site properties to facilitate further investigation or the implementation of control measures. • Primary contact for notifying relevant external stakeholders who may be affected by the impacts of the pollution incident.
+Environment Superintendent • Support the Environment Specialist to ensure that the Plan is tested annually.
 Key contact for environmental incidents internally and externally.
-Provide advice on environmental incidents to enable clean up and reporting guidance. • Activate PIRMP as required and follow reporting protocols in Section 11.
-Provide updates to Health, Safety, Environment Manager for internal communication to any Incident Management Teams (IMTs).
-Health, Safety & Environment Secondary contact for environmental incidents internally and externally.
-Manager Provide updates to Incident Management Teams (IMTs) and the Senior Leadership team where required.
-Land Management & Access Specialist Provide approval to access BHP owned off-site properties to facilitate further investigation or the implementation of control measures. • Primary contact for notifying relevant external stakeholders who may be affected by the impacts of the pollution incident.
-Land Access & Approvals Manager Secondary contact for notifying relevant external stakeholders who may be affected by the impacts of the pollution incident.
+Provide advice on environmental incidents to enable clean up and reporting guidance. • Activate PIRMP as required and follow reporting protocols in Section 11. • Provide updates to Approvals, Land, Access, Heritage & Environment Manager for internal communication to any Incident Management Teams (IMTs).
+Approvals, Land, Access, Heritage & Secondary contact for environmental incidents internally and externally.
+Environment Manager Provide updates to Incident Management Teams (IMTs) and the Senior Leadership team where required. • Secondary contact for notifying relevant external stakeholders who may be affected by the impacts of the pollution incident.